mdazlaanzubair/fire-tracking/README.md

 # Wildfire Tracker

-> This is a React app to track wildfires and plot them on a Google map.
+> This is a React app to track fires and plot them on a Google map.

 ## Usage